Elden Ring Dex Build: Weapons, Armor, & Talisman

 Stats of Millicent Prosthesis (Image by eXputer)

-On top of the increase to your attack power with successive attacks, Millicent‘s Prosthesis Talisman also gives you a +5 to your Dexterity stat on top of that.
+On top of the increase to your attack power with successive attacks, Millicent‘s Prosthesis Talisman also gives you a +5 to your Dexterity stat on top of.
 This is a massive increase to your core attribute and one that lets you invest in other stats that might not be your first priority.
 Because if you know that you have a +5 to your Dex, you’ll be more willing to put some points into Vigor or Mind.

 Radagon’s Soreseal